 There are five options for left-turn phasing at an intersection (summarized in Exhibit 5-4): permitted, protected, protected-permitted, split phasing, and prohibited.
 In general, the type of phasing used for one left-turn movement is also used for its opposing left-turn movement.
 For example, if one left-turn movement is permitted, the opposing left turn is also generally permitted.
 However, this is not a requirement; the left-turn phasing should be movement-specific and chosen based on a variety of operational and safety factors (discussed in detail in Chapter 4).
-A practitioner should consult local jurisdiction guidelines when determining which type of left-turn phasing option is provided in the following sections, followed by information on left-turn phase sequence options.
+A practitioner should consult local jurisdiction guidelines when determining which type of left-turn phasing to use at an intersection.
+Additional information about each left-turn phase sequence options.